History of the Center

 Over the past twenty years, lawyers nationwide agree that the environment is changing in which we practice our profession.
 Some might add that the changes were so gradual, that most of us either did not notice, or turned a blind eye.

-As a direct result of that partnership came the recommendation that The Bar propose the creation of a Commission on Professionalism and a free standing Center for Professionalism.
+This presidential partnership also recommended that the Bar propose the creation of a Commission on Professionalism and a free standing Center for Professionalism.
 In early 1996 a proposal was presented to The Supreme Court of Florida for the creation of both.

 By July 1996, President Frost had dedicated his presidency to the professionalism effort, and the joint Senior Board and Young Lawyers Board retreat in Naples reflected that theme.
 During the formal day of education, the full board, many Standing Committee members, Supreme Court Justices, and other distinguished guests focused on professionalism and its proper place in our adversary system.